BarisBarut/Digital-Portfolio-BB/pokemon-guide.md

 </p>

 5. To give your Pokémon a [held item](#held-item):
-   - Click on the "Item" field
+   - Click on the "Item" field (See Figure 15)
    - Search for an item in the search bar or browse through the list
    - Click on an item to select it (common items include [Leftovers](#leftovers), [Life Orb](#life-orb), or [Choice](#choice-items) items)